jaxyfury/Ambariops/docs/blueprint.md

 - Headline font: 'Space Grotesk', a sans-serif font, for headings to give a computerized, techy, scientific feel.
 - Use consistent and modern icons from a library like FontAwesome or Material Icons.
 - Employ a grid-based layout for consistency, with responsive design for various screen sizes.
+- Include a dark mode toggle with suitable contrast adjustments.